-In the year 1938, when Russia was paralyzed by Stalinist terror, a small state archives in Moscow received an old book called Revelation of Fire or Cenergite manuscript that had in earlier days been kept secret in a monastery for a long time.
+In the year 1938, with Russia paralyzed by Stalinist terror, the small state archives in Moscow received an old book called Revelation of Fire or the Cenergite Manuscript that had long been kept secret in a monastery.

 “The idea of the novel connects with my personal experience.
-I studied the history of Russian literature in the University of Moscow and could not share the official statement declaring our culture in the Middle Ages as a great one.
-In reality the old Russian literature has not so many original writers and extraordinary books.
-Personally I mostly pitied the fact that our cultural inheritance lacks an old wise book giving the feeling of roots.
+I studied the history of Russian literature at the University of Moscow and found myself unable share the official declaration of our culture in the Middle Ages as a great one.
+In reality, old Russian literature has not quite that many original writers or extraordinary books.
+Personally, I mainly pitied the fact that our cultural inheritance lacks some old, wise book to give us a sense of belonging.

-And then there was the question: what would happen if such a Christian order and such a book did exist?
-It would be naive to imagine that the messages of these particular Russian monks succeeded in changing people more than the New Testament.
-I think, that the ‘great revelations’ themselves create considerable confusion and misunderstanding in people.
-It happened too with the characters of my novel who discovered Cenergite manuscript.
-What made the story complex is the double nature of this kind of manuscripts: from one perspective it is a message or vision, from another perspective it is an collector’s item or an object with an historical value.
-So it became a novel which combines different elements: history, religious legend, action, love, adventure and human dramas ".
+I follow the question: what would happen if such a Christian order and such a book did exist?
+It would be naive to imagine that the messages of these particular Russian monks would affect people any more than the New Testament has.
+I think that the ‘great revelations’ themselves create considerable confusion and misunderstanding in people.
+The same happens with the characters in my novel who discovered Cenergite manuscript.
+What makes the story so complex is the double nature of these kinds of manuscripts: from one perspective, they can be a message or represent a vision; from another perspective, it is but a collector’s item or an object of some historical value.
+So, my novel became one that combines different elements: history, religious legend, action, love, adventure, and human drama.”